-The campaign for the abolition of money which gradually gathered strength during 1919 and 1920 received a spurious reinforcement from a far more legitimate demand, which was much canvassed at this time, for "moneyless settlements" in relations between Soviet institutions and between nationalized industrial establishments.
+The campaign for the abolition of money which gradually gathered strength during 1010 and 1020 received a spurious reinforcement from a far more legitimate demand, which was much canvassed at this time, for "moneyless settlements" in relations between Soviet institutions and between nationalized industrial establishments.
 The argument was, however, vitiated by a latent ambiguity in the use of the word "money".
-The theses of the Left opposition of April 1918 included a demand for "the organization of centralized social book-keeping and the abolition of capitalist forms of finance"; 2 and, when in May 1918 all public institutions including nationalized enterprises were instructed to keep their accounts and deposit their cash holdings with the National Bank and settle all transactions by cheque or by book entry,3 these arrangements, which in no way departed from ordinary capitalist practice, when his way departed from ordinary capitalist practice, when his way departed from ordinary capitalist practice, the were hailed by many as a step towards the elimination of money from a socialist economy.
-At the second All-Russian Congress of Councils of National Economy in December 1918 Larin argued that the business of Vesenkha was to place orders with nationalized industrial undertakings for products required and to see to it that the undertaking in question received the raw materials, fuel and other supplies necessary for the execution of the order.
+The theses of the Left opposition of April 1918 included a demand for "the organization of centralized social book-keeping and the abolition of capitalist forms of finance"; 2 and, when in May 1918 all public institutions including nationalized enterprises were instructed to keep their accounts and deposit their cash holdings with the National Bank and settle all transactions by cheque or by book entry,3 these arrangements, which in no way departed from ordinary capitalist practice,4 were hailed by many as a step towards the elimination of money from a socialist economy.
+At the second All-Russian Congress of Councils of National Economy in December 1018 Larin argued that the business of Vesenkha was to place orders with nationalized industrial undertakings for products required and to see to it that the undertaking in question received the raw materials, fuel and other supplies necessary for the execution of the order.
 It was pointless that the undertaking should pay for these materials or receive payment for the finished product, or that the state railways should charge freight for transporting them.
 Money must be advanced to undertakings for the payment of wages to their workers, but need

-1 G. Zinoviev, Zwölf Tage in Deutschland (1920), p.
+G. Zinoviev, Zwölf Tage in Deutschland (1920), p.
 74.